History of AVCon

 July 20th, 26th and 27th, 2008 – Adelaide University

 This year’s theme was ‘Space Opera’, a callback to anime like Captain Harlock and Robotech.
+The booklet given out to all attendees was listed as the ‘Fleet Manual.’

 In 2008, AVCon opened the Facebook page we still use today.

-The event was sponsored by Madman, Shin Tokyo, Pulp Fiction, Game Traders and Adelaide TAFE.
+The event was sponsored by Madman, Shin Tokyo, Pulp Fiction, Game Traders and Adelaide TAFE

 July 24th, 25th and 26th, 2009 – Adelaide Convention Centre

-AVcon 2009 was supported by Network 10, TAFE SA, Madman Entertainment, Pulp Fiction Comics and Gametraders.
+AVCon 2009 was supported by Network 10, TAFE SA, Madman Entertainment, Pulp Fiction Comics and Gametraders.

 The larger space featured many more free-play games and game tournaments like Ultimate Gamer, Smash Brothers Brawl, Halo 3, Soul Calibur IV and Pokemon Diamond and Pearl.